apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 What ChatGPT is *not* very useful for is understanding how you can compose LLMs with other tools into a polished user-facing product that you can build a business on.
 ChatGPT-based prototypes tend to be initially exciting, and then disappointing when you hit against the limits of that environment.
 (Or, perhaps, when it dawns on you that your concept is so simple that your potential customers would just use ChatGPT directly.)

-Luckily for us, while current LLMs can’t fully replace human skills for many tasks, they’re capable of greatly accelerating and levelling up many human skills.
+Luckily for us, while current LLMs can’t fully replace human skills for many tasks, they’re capable of greatly accelerating and levelling up many human efforts.
 The trick is to compose them together with other tools that mitigate the models’ weaknesses, going beyond a simple chat workflow.

 Luckily, this is fairly straightforward with a bit of orchestration glue.
 A developer might build this themselves, or use a burgeoning tool like [LangChain](https://python.langchain.com/docs/get_started/introduction.html) or [Semantic Kernel](https://github.com/microsoft/semantic-kernel).

-Once you’re interacting with an LLM through a programming environment, you can use a multitude of powerful approaches to go beyond what’s possible in ChatGPT.
+Once you’re interacting with an LLM through a programming environment, you can use a multitude of approaches to go beyond what’s possible in ChatGPT.

 Let’s look at just ten of those techniques.